 When Michelle’s daughter Poppy fell dangerously ill during a family holiday, doctors were unsure of what was wrong with her.
-Terrified and with Poppy’s condition worsening by the day Michelle rushed back to Bristol.
+Terrified and with Poppy’s condition worsening by the day, Michelle rushed back to Bristol.

-“It was day two of our family holiday in Cornwall when my daughter Poppy had an accident.
-Initially, doctors thought she had broken her leg after a bounce on the trampoline but it became clear that there was something else very wrong with her.
+It was day two of our family holiday in Cornwall when my daughter Poppy had an accident.
+Initially, doctors thought she had broken her leg after a bounce on the trampoline, but it became clear that something else very wrong with her.

-“Poppy was lifeless and grey.
-Her stomach was in agony and she couldn’t eat or drink.
+Poppy was lifeless and grey.
+Her stomach was in agony, and she couldn’t eat or drink.
 It looked like her body was shutting down.
 I was terrified.
-You expect a few knocks or grazes, maybe some tears, when you’re on holiday with all of the family but nothing this serious.
-We tried to get on with things but after multiple visits to a hospital in Cornwall, I knew enough was enough.
-We needed to return home and quickly.
+You expect a few knocks or grazes, maybe some tears, when you’re on holiday with all the family but nothing this serious.
+We tried to get on with things, but after multiple visits to a hospital in Cornwall, I knew enough was enough.
+We needed to return home, and quickly.

-“I drove her to our local GP and they said to take her to Bristol Children’s Hospital without delay.
-They suspected a burst appendix but they couldn’t be sure, particularly because Poppy could still speak and tolerate pressure on her tummy.
+I drove her to our local GP, and they said to take her to Bristol Children’s Hospital without delay.
+They suspected a burst appendix, but they couldn’t be sure, particularly because Poppy could still speak and tolerate pressure on her tummy.

-“After some worrying test results came back everything moved at lightning speed.
+After some worrying test results came back, everything moved at lightning speed.
 She needed urgent surgery.
-Suddenly a team assembled and she was whisked away to the operating theatre.
-Meanwhile, we were left clinging on to the hope that she was going to be ok.
+Suddenly a team assembled, and she was whisked away to the operating theatre.
+Meanwhile, we were left clinging on to the hope that she was going to be OK.
 The wait felt like forever.

-"Four hours later we got the call to go back in.
+Four hours later we got the call to go back in.
 It became clear how poorly Poppy was.
-Surgeons had tried to perform keyhole surgery but it was obvious that she would need a more serious operation.
+Surgeons had tried to perform keyhole surgery, but it was obvious that she would need a more serious operation.
 Her appendix had ruptured and was a complete mess.
-In fact, doctors said they had never seen anything on this scale.
+In fact, doctors said they had seen nothing on this scale.
 We were gently informed that Poppy wasn’t out of the woods yet.

-“I broke down when I saw her.
+I broke down when I saw her.
 I just couldn’t believe it.
 My once bubbly six-year-old was lying in front of me, fighting for her life.
 Poppy’s surgeon went to make me a cup of tea.
 When he hugged me, it made me feel like it was ok to be a mess.

-“Angry, scared and wailing in pain, Poppy was unrecognisable.
-All I wanted to do was hold her but she was surrounded by wires and tubes.
-She begged me for water but I had to say no. They were worried her stomach couldn’t handle it.
+Angry, scared, and wailing in pain, Poppy was unrecognisable.
+All I wanted to do was hold her, but she was surrounded by wires and tubes.
+She begged me for water, but I had to say no. They were worried her stomach couldn’t handle it.

-“Yet after a few days the catheter, a tube draining the toxins from her tummy, and all of the other wires slowly began to disappear.
+Yet after a few days the catheter, a tube draining the toxins from her tummy, and all the other wires slowly began to disappear.
 Soon enough, Poppy was up and out of bed, making her own way to the toilet.
 We were astounded.
-After eight days Poppy finally returned home.
+After eight days, Poppy finally returned home.

 The whole ward was just amazing throughout.
-After watching staff interact with my little girl and all of the other patients, it was clear to see how compassionate, genuine and caring they were.
+After watching the staff interact with my little girl and other patients, it was clear to see how compassionate, genuine and caring they were.

-“They saved Poppy’s life.
+They saved Poppy’s life.
 Without their perseverance and thorough investigation, she would not be here.
 How do you ever repay that?
-But through fundraising alongside my teammates, that’s exactly what I’m going to try and do.
+But through fundraising alongside my teammates, that’s exactly what I’m going to try to do.

-“Here at Simpson Solicitors, after making The Grand Appeal our charity of the year, we’re planning on putting a collection tin in each office, organising cake sales and much more.
-I can’t wait to get started because whether it’s big or small, I know that together we can make a difference.”
+Here at Simpson Solicitors, after making The Grand Appeal our charity of the year, we’re planning on putting a collection tin in each office, organising cake sales and much more.
+I can’t wait to get started because whether it’s big or small, I know together we can make a difference.”